-The application consists of a letter of nomination signed by the appropriate T32 program director and the responsible institutional official, which indicates the number of years of support being requested.
+The application consists of a letter of nomination, signed by the appropriate T32 program director and the responsible institutional official, that indicates the number of years of support being requested.
 It should also be accompanied by the following items:

 - The CV of the candidate for predoctoral and postdoctoral slots.
 CVs are not required for summer students.

 - A statement of the process by which the candidate (or students) was (were) identified and selected.

 - A statement of the training plan for the candidate(s), prepared by the program director.

 - A statement describing the research plan of the candidate(s), prepared jointly by the research mentor and the candidate.